-One of my most peaceful moments was standing alone on the deck of the Caledonian MacBrayne ferry after an enjoyable afternoon exploring Lismore.
-Juggling photography and family is a challenge at the best of times, but I managed to extract my DSLR from its case for the duration of the ferry crossing and used a long lens to pick out nearby silhouetted islets and storm clouds illuminated by the setting sun.
-It’s impossible to do justice to any island in only a few hours and I’m sure that Lismore is a place that I’ll return to in the not-too-distant future.
+One of my most peaceful moments was standing alone on the deck of the Caledonian MacBrayne ferry after an enjoyable afternoon exploring the Isle of Lismore.
+Juggling photography and family is a challenge at the best of times.
+However, I managed to extract my DSLR from its case for the duration of the ferry crossing.
+I used a long lens to pick out nearby silhouetted islets and storm clouds illuminated by the setting sun.
+Of course, it’s impossible to do justice to any island in only a few hours.
+I’m sure that Lismore is a place that I’ll return to in the not-too-distant future.